knpuniversity/php-beginner-series/knpu/system-setup.rst

 right back to the computer you are using. ``localhost`` is a handy and very special shortcut for web developers.

 Next, the request knocks on the door and Apache answers.
-Notice that instead of pointing at a file, the URL is just pointing at a directory called ``xampp``.
+Instead of pointing at a file, the URL in your browser may be just pointing at a directory called ``xampp``.
 When we point to a directory, Apache is usually configured to look for an ``index.php`` file and render that.
 In fact, if we add ``index.php`` to the URL, nothing changes - this was the true file being displayed the whole time.

     http://localhost/xampp/index.php